BearGotGit/Project-2/PLAN.md

        Discussion & Conclusion: One half page or less discussing the results and what you learned from the project.

-### Notes

 #### Need to do
-2. Make models into diagrams using draw.io
-6. Train/Validation loss curve plots using matplotlib
 9. Transformer still needed
-12. Deliverables

-#### Technically optional
-3. This PLAN.md file can be condensed into approach section of deliverable.

 ## Lagniappe